SafwanBackar/SafwanBackar/README.md

 I like coding.

-*   🌍  I'm based in Calicut
+*   🌍  I'm based in Calicut.
 *   ✉️  You can contact me at safwanbackar29@gmail.com
 *   🧠  I'm learning ReactJS.